sandialabs/capp/README.md

 ### app.cmake

-An application's `app.cmake` file should at minimum contain a call to `capp_app` command, whose signature is as follows:
+An application's `app.cmake` file should at minimum contain a call to the `capp_app` command, whose signature is as follows:
 ```
 capp_app(